daq-tools/kotori/doc/source/applications/luftdaten.info/index.rst

     | Live data can be found here: https://api.luftdaten.info/static/v1/data.json
     | This file is updated every minute and contains all sensors and values sent to the server in the last 5 minutes.

-`luftdaten-to-mqtt`_ is such a "translator" and can be used as an universal MQTT forwarder.
+`luftdatenpumpe`_ is such a "translator" and can be used as an universal MQTT forwarder.

 *************************